main-educational/intro_nilearn/content/functional-connectivity-with-nilearn.md

 ## Creating and viewing a connectome

+Scientists found some cognitive functions involves the activity of neurons for an isolated region, and some times different regions of the brain interact together to perform a task.
+This functional integration leads to a description of the functional brain as a network.
+Formally, the co-activation of different time series is called functional connectivity.

 The simplest and most commonly used kind of functional connectivity is pairwise correlation between ROIs.

 We can estimate it using [`nilearn.connectome.ConnectivityMeasure`](https://nilearn.github.io/modules/generated/nilearn.connectome.ConnectivityMeasure.html).

 ```{code-cell} python3